Alexander-van-der-Zalm/Kalaha-Board-Game/README.md

 ## Test Driven Development

 During the development more tests were added as the game got together.
 Once the simplegame variant was made a tweak to the original SimpleGameTest made it so that both the new ReactiveGame and the old SimpleGame implementation could directly be tested with all these tests.
 Then it was simply making sure all the tests passed and developing accordingly.
 With actual testing a few bugs were identified and added to the test catalog, which would then again also run and test the old implementation.

+Of particular note is the Model/GameTest test file which tests most of the rules and interactions.

 In this project tests were made primarily for the more error prone parts of the project and has decent coverage in that regard.